Horseshoe Falls – Clinton, South Carolina

 The SC Department of Parks, Recreation and Tourism says that in 1780 Edward Musgrove, who once owned these lands, allowed British Loyalists to use his property for their hospital.
 However, Musgrove’s daughter Mary helped a Patriot soldier hide from the British troops in a small cave near these falls.

 Local folklore says that the soldier was called “Horseshoe” because he was a blacksmith, and the information he gathered on the British during his time in the cave helped the Patriots plan an attack.
 These cascades were eventually named in his honor.

-Many thanks to photographer Sarah J Brown of Fountain Inn for providing this lovely photo she took in October 2011.
-She says that Horseshoe Falls is “a nice surprise after a beautiful short hike.
+Photographer Sarah J. Brown says that Horseshoe Falls is “a nice surprise after a beautiful short hike.
 These several small cascades were worth the drive on a Sunday afternoon.”

 Leonard Vaughan says, “Horseshoe Falls (aka Gordons Mill Falls) are located on Cedar Shoals Creek just above where it meets the Enoree River.
 The falls are part of the Musgrove Mill Historic Site along the border of Laurens and Spartanburg counties.
 The falls are nearly 10 feet high, which is unusual to be found in the Piedmont region.
 Legend has it that an American Revolutionary soldier and his horse hid from British soldiers in the cavern to the left of the waterfall.”